 All roads lead to Rome, and it certainly feels that way once you've lived in the city.
-The nation's political capital and one of the most populous cities in Europe.
-Rome has something special to offer for expats looking for a Mediterranean lifestyle brimming with milennia-spanning history, boundless culture as well as promising economic opportunities.
+Italy's political capital and one of the most populous cities in Europe.
+Rome has something special to offer for expats looking for a Mediterranean lifestyle brimming with milennia-spanning history, fun nightlife, boundless culture as well as promising economic opportunities.

 Yes, I have finally arrived to this Capital of the World!
 I now see all the dreams of my youth coming to life… Only in Rome is it possible to understand Rome.
 (Johann Wolfgang von Goethe)”

-If you're looking for the bustle of a modern metropolis but also crave a connection to one of the most interesting periods of human history, then Rome should be your new home.
-With close to 3 million inhabitants, Rome is the third largest city of Europe.
+If you're looking for the bustle of a modern metropolis but also crave a connection to one of the most interesting periods of human history, then searching for homes to rent in Rome is the way to go.
+With close to 3 million inhabitants, Rome's the 3rd largest city of Europe.
 It's also home to 300.000 fellow expats, as around 10% of the city's population is non-italian.
+It has top-notch universities with a lot of international students.
 I probably don't have to tell you exactly why Rome is a cultural gem in the crown of Italy.
-From Roman to medieval and neoclassicism, layers of history can be found, seen and visited around the city.
+From Roman to medieval and neoclassicism, layers of history can be found, seen and visited around its neighborhoods.

 Rome has a massive service industry to cater to its tourism, as well as finance, high-technology and construction are major pillars of the city's economy and a boon to skilled expats looking to bring their expertise to the Italian job market.